msg555/tplbuild/docs/index.rst

   RUN npm install{% if production %} --production{% endif %}

 To define this `production` flag we use "profiles".
-A profile just defines key/value data to configure a build.
-We can add to our tplbuild.yml the contents
+A profile is just a mapping of key/value data that is passed to the Jinja template.
+We can add *default_profile* and *profiles* configurations to our tplbuild.yml file to define this new flag.

 .. code-block:: yaml
+  :caption: tplbuild.yml

   default_profile: dev
   profiles: